mwvgroup/pittgoogle-user-demos/README.md

 * To view which subscription is triggering your Cloud Run instance, select your instance from the [Google Cloud Console](https://console.cloud.google.com/run?) and locate the _Triggers_ tab (it is located under the _URL_ section).

 ## How to delete a Cloud Run instance & all associated GCP resources
 * The procedure follows the first two steps of this tutorial.
 Begin a new terminal and initialize the same variables.
-This time, select `teardown="<True>"`
+This time, select `teardown="True"`

 * Confirm that your current directory is the same as the repo's root directory, and use the command `source setup.sh` to delete all the GCP resources associated with the information you provided (e.g., `testid`, `survey`, `trigger_topic`, etc.).